dsouzajude/xFlow/README.md

 xFlow
 =====
-A serverless workflow architecture using AWS Lambda functions.
+A serverless workflow architecture using AWS Lambda functions and Kinesis.

 **THIS PROJECT IS CURRENTLY A WORK IN PROGRESS AND IS NOT INTENDED TO BE USED FOR NOW UNTIL RELEASED**